MicrosoftDocs/azure-docs/articles/sentinel/sentinel-content-centralize.md

 #### Will any of the APIs be impacted with this change?
 Currently only alert rule template Get and List APIs exists for content template management.
 These APIs will continue to surface gallery-content templates.

-New content hub APIs will be available soon to enable OOTB content management scenarios for OOTB content types (data connectors, playbook templates, workbook templates, analytic rule templates, hunting queries) and this includes mechanism to get up-to-date analytics rule templates installed on the workspace.
+New content hub APIs will be available soon to enable OOTB content management scenarios for OOTB content types (data connectors, playbook templates, workbook templates, analytic rule templates, hunting queries) and this includes a mechanism to get up-to-date analytics rule templates installed on the workspace.

-Action needed: Plan to update your applications and processes to leverage the new content hub OOTB content management APIs when those are available in Q2 2023.
+**Action needed:** Plan to update your applications and processes to leverage the new content hub OOTB content management APIs when those are available in Q2 2023.

 #### How will the central tool identify my in-use OOTB content templates?
-The tool will look for data connectors with “status = connected” to build a list of solutions and standalone content that you can review and install to get content hub OOTB content templates in all the impacted feature galleries.
-For playbook templates, in addition there is a specific check for ‘in-use’ playbook templates.
+The tool will look for data connectors with "status = connected" to build a list of solutions and standalone content that you can review and install to get the content hub OOTB content templates in all the impacted feature galleries.
+There is a specific check for `IN USE` playbook templates.
 Since this process installs solutions, you might get more OOTB content items that match the connected data source than you might be actually using.

-Please note that this central tool is a best-case effort to get your in-use OOTB content templates.
+Please note that this central tool is a best-effort to get your `IN USE` OOTB content templates reinstated from content hub.
 You can get additional OOTB content or content might be missing that you can get directly by installing from content hub.

 #### What if I am using APIs to connect data sources in my Microsoft Sentinel workspace?
-Currently all the data connectors exist in the data connectors gallery so you can see the specific data connector show up as “status = Connected” if the specific data type matches with that referenced in the data connector.
+Currently all the data connectors exist in the data connectors gallery so you can see the specific data connector show up as "status = Connected" if the specific data type matches with that referenced in the data connector.
 After the centralization experiences go live, the specific data connector needs to be installed from the respective solution to get the same behavior.

-Action needed: Plan to update the process/any custom tooling for deploying data connectors in this scenario to start installing the specific solution(s) before the connecting to data ingest APIs step.
+**Action needed:** Plan to update the process/any custom tooling for deploying data connectors in this scenario to start installing the specific solution(s) before the connecting to data ingest APIs step.
 The API for installing a solution will be coming in Q2 2023 with the content hub OOTB content management APIs.

 #### What if I am working with content using Repositories feature in Microsoft Sentinel?
-Repositories enable working with custom or active content in Microsoft Sentinel.
-This won't be impacted by the OOTB content centralization changes.
+Repositories specifically deploy custom or active content in Microsoft Sentinel.
+Content deployed through the Repositories feature won't be impacted by the OOTB content centralization changes.

 ## Next steps
 Take a look at these other resources for OOTB content and Content hub.